On paracomposition and change of variables in Paradifferential operators: Paracomposition

 Taking $\tilde{\chi}:\r^d \rightarrow \r^d$ a $C^{1+\tilde{\rho}}_{*,loc}$ map with $D\tilde{\chi} \in C^{\tilde{\rho}}_*$ and $\tilde{\rho}>0$, then the previous operation has the natural fonctorial property:

 and if $\chi$ and $\tilde{\chi}$ are diffeomorphisms:

 \end{theorem}

-\begin{remark} It's natural that the Sobolev estimates only hold when $\chi$ is a diffeomorphism because for example even the usual composition operation $u \mapsto u \circ \chi$ is not necessarily continuous on $L^p$ spaces, $p<\infty$.
-An extra hypothesis that appears in the literature is $\chi$ is a local diffeomorphism with all of it's local inverses uniformly bounded in $\dot{W}^{1,\infty}$. \end{remark}
+It is natural that the Sobolev estimates only hold when $\chi$ is a diffeomorphism because for example even the usual composition operation $u \mapsto u \circ \chi$ is not necessarily continuous on $L^p$ spaces, $p<\infty$.
+An extra hypothesis that appears in the literature is $\chi$ is a local diffeomorphism with all of it is local inverses uniformly bounded in $\dot{W}^{1,\infty}$.

 \begin{theorem} Let $u$ be a $W^{1,\infty}(\r^d)$ map and $\chi$ be a $C^{1+\rho}_{*,loc}$ map with $D\chi \in C^{\rho}_*$ and $\rho>0$ .
 Then: